Sitecore-Hackathon/2024-will-work-for-cache/README.md

 * Image alt tag generation using Azure AI Vision Studio
 * Keyword and meta text summarization using Azure Text Analytics

-The module designed to be useful and usable across a wide variety of existing Sitecore projects, and to be easily extended for other use cases (e.g. to populate additional text fields).
+The module is designed to be useful and usable across a wide variety of existing Sitecore projects, and to be easily extended for other use cases (e.g. to populate additional text fields).

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_ [TODO]